iness-benguirat/iness-benguirat.github.io/_pages/about.md

 ---

 Welcome!
-I am an Assistant Professor of Environmental and Resource Economics at the [University of Connecticut](https://are.uconn.edu/).
+I am a Postdoctoral researcher at [Université Libre de Bruxelles](https://www.ulb.be/) working with Prof. [Jan Tobias Muehlberg](https://www.beetzsee.de/)) and  [Jean-Michel Dricot](https://cybersecurity.ulb.ac.be/jean-michel-dricot/).
 <br/>

-My research focuses on environmental and resource economics, development economics, and political economy.
+My research focuses on privacy.
 I use econometric and geospatial tools to study natural resource governance and the effects of resource booms and energy transitions on governments, firms, workers, and the environment.  <br/>

-Previously, I was a Postdoctoral Scholar at the [University of Geneva](https://www.unige.ch/gsem/en/research/institutes/iee/) and a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/), in Brazil.
-I earned my PhD in Agricultural and Applied Economics from the [University of Wisconsin-Madison](https://aae.wisc.edu/) in 2022.
+I completed my PhD at [KU Leuven](https:https://www.kuleuven.be/english/kuleuven) in 2024 under the supervision of Prof. [Claudia Diaz]([https:https://www.kuleuven.be/english/kuleuven](https://homes.esat.kuleuven.be/~cdiaz/) in [COSIC](https://www.esat.kuleuven.be/cosic/) Research Group.